JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 If everything went optimally, we should have gone from the original 4 meshlets per group, to 2 new meshlets per group with 50% less triangles overall.

-For each new meshlet, we'll calculate a bounding sphere for culling, assign the self_lod bounding sphere as that of the group,and the parent_lod bounding sphere again as uninitialized.
+For each new meshlet, we'll calculate a bounding sphere for culling, assign the self_lod bounding sphere as that of the group, and the parent_lod bounding sphere again as uninitialized.

 ```rust
 // Build new meshlets using the simplified group